open-component-model/ocm/docs/reference/ocm_get_credentials.md

 Try to resolve a given consumer specification against the configured credential settings and show the found credential attributes.

-For the following usage contexts a standard identity matcher exists:
+For the following usage contexts with matchers and standard identity matchers exist:

   - <code>OCIRegistry</code>: OCI registry credential matcher
-  - <code>complete</code>: complete match of given pattern set
+  - <code>exact</code>: exact match of given pattern set
   - <code>partial</code>: complete match of given pattern ignoring additional attributes

 The used matcher is derived from the consumer attribute <code>type</code>.